Lesley Miller: Career

 Miller's first auditions were at the Brill Building, where she introduced herself to whichever publishing companies were listed in the lobby.
 Chip Taylor and Ted Darryl gave her one of her first professional jobs.

-Miller recorded the original demo for the song Tommy, which would be recorded by Reparata and the Delrons.
+Miller recorded the original demo for the song "Tommy", which would be recorded by Reparata and the Delrons.
 By 1964 she was signed to RCA Victor (and later MGM).
 She recorded an answer record to Sgt.
-Barry Sadler's "Ballad of the Green Berets" called "He Wore the Green Beret", which reached #101 on the Billboard charts in 1966.
+Barry Sadler's "Ballad of the Green Berets" called "He Wore the Green Beret", which reached number 101 on the Billboard charts in 1966.

 Reparata and the Delrons signed with RCA in 1965, and producer Phil Spector decided that for their first single, "I Can Tell", a third singer was necessary.
-It's a common misconception that Lesley Gore sang on that track, but in fact it was Miller, while Gore recorded her own version later on.
+It is a common misconception that Lesley Gore sang on that track, but it was Miller, while Gore recorded her own version later on.

 Miller went on to release music under her own name for both RCA and MGM Records between 1964 and 1969.

 As a background singer, Miller has performed for many recording artists since the early 1960s.
 Her singing can also be heard in several films and on their soundtracks.

 Miller has also performed on hundreds of advertising jingles, most notably for producers/composers Steve Karmen, Tom Dawes, and Ginny Redington (Twinstar Music), David Horowitz (David Horowitz Music Assoc.), Susan Hamilton (HEA Music), and David Lucas (Lucas/McFaul).
 Quite a few jingles won awards and became famous enough to enter the pop culture mainstream for that time, such as "Reach Out and Touch Someone" for AT&T.

+Miller also provided vocals for the Sesame Street short, "Milk", which aired continuously from 1975 into the 1980s.

 Since the mid-1980s, Miller has collaborated with arranger and composer Denis Martin.

-In recent years Miller has participated in many "classic girl group" tribute performances, and is singing in “Dusty”, a trio alongside Sherryl Marshall and Deborah Berg.
+In recent years Miller has participated in many "classic girl group" tribute performances, and is singing in 'Dusty', a trio alongside Sherryl Marshall and Deborah Berg.